 - Finally, add the contributions calculated for each employee to determine your total qualified labor costs.

-- Do the same for each vendor that provided qualified supplies and/or contracted services.
+- Do the same for each vendor that provided qualified supplies or contracted services.

-- Hire an RCE to review and approve your qualifications Nexus and computation
+- Step 5.
+Hire an RCE to review and approve your qualifications’ nexus and computation.

-The bottom line, you can capture a reasonable research credit, reasonably and efficiently.
-However, if you have concerns are audit defensibility, consider taking baby steps towards building a bullet-proof tax position.
+The bottom line, you can receive a research credit reasonably and efficiently.
+However, if you have concerns about audit defensibility, consider taking baby steps towards building a bulletproof tax position.